manuvazquez/gift-wrapper/README.md

 ```
 if `wrap.py` doesn't have execution permissions.

-If you don't pass any argument, a `parameters.yaml` and a `bank.yaml` file are expected.
+If you don't pass any argument, a `parameters.yaml` and a `bank.yaml` files are expected.
 The former is a settings file wheras the latter is the actual *input file* in which you must write the questions.

 The output will be a text file in GIFT format with the same name as the input one (the file with the questions) but `.gift` extension (by default, `bank.gift` then).